carodriguezama/FPGA/README.md

 This repository contains a collection of FPGA projects and experiments developed as part of the Digital Logic course at Colorado Mesa University.
 All designs are implemented using **Quartus Prime** and deployed on the **DE10-Lite FPGA development board**.

-## 🧠 Overview
+## Overview

 The purpose of this repository is to document the learning process of digital systems design using FPGAs.
-Projects range from basic logic gates and combinational circuits to more complex sequential systems and finite state machines (FSMs).

-## 📁 Repository Structure
+## Repository Structure

+This repository only includes the verilog files for the projects.

-## 💻 Tools Used
+## Tools Used

 - **Intel Quartus Prime Lite Edition** – FPGA design suite
 - **ModelSim** – Simulation and verification
 - **DE10-Lite** – FPGA board with Intel MAX 10 chip

-## 📚 Topics Covered
+## Topics Covered

 - Boolean logic and logic gates
 - Combinational logic design